 - Connecting SaaS-based solutions with Criipto Verify

-Specifically for OpenID Connect some intermediate services, for example Auth0, will relay a provided
+Specifically for OIDC, some intermediate services, for example, Auth0, will relay a provided

 login_hint to upstream identity providers such as Criipto.
-Exploiting this option you may use this parameter to communicate the choice of e-ID method.
+You can take advantage of that to communicate the choice of e-ID method.